marianaballa/marianaballa.github.io/_posts/2022-06-28-oscal-is-back-after-3-years.md

 - openSUSE
 - Fedora
 - phpList
-- SCiDEV
+- Network of Albanian Women in STEM (NAW STEM)
-- Open Labs
+- Open Labs Hackerspace

 ### openSUSE Summit
 Alongside OSCAL, we had the openSUSE Summit. openSUSE folks travelled to Tirana and held presentations.
 Douglas DeMaio hosted the keynote presentation of OSCAL2022.